Kiran7007/Interview-Preparation/docs/kotlin.md

 ## Is this truly cold?

-No. Wrapping a hot Flow inside `flow { emitAll(...) }` makes the downstream collection collector-dependent, but the upstream producer remains hot.
-Its lifecycle and replay behavior do not change.
+- No. Wrapping a hot Flow inside `flow { emitAll(...) }` makes downstream collection collector-dependent, but the upstream producer remains hot.
+- Its lifecycle and replay behavior do not change.

 ```kotlin
 val coldLikeFlow = flow {